chaoyanjie/software-principles/README.md

 class.
 All its services should be narrowly aligned with that responsibility.
 Robert C. Martin expresses the principle as,"A class should have only one reason to change."

+## Open–closed Principle

+In object-oriented programming, the [open/closed principle](//en.wikipedia.org/wiki/Open–closed_principle)
+states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code.